-Fun fact!
-This is why Thermus thermophilus, an extremophile, has a GC-rich genome, also regions of our genome (assuming of course that you are human) that need to been transcribed very often such as promoter regions of popularly transcribed gene, are AT-rich, like the TATA box- neat huh?!
+This is why Thermus thermophilus, an extremophile that needs to tolerate very high environmental temperatures, has a GC-rich genome.
+This is also why regions of our genome (assuming of course, that you are human!) that need to be transcribed very often such as promoter regions of highly expressed genes, are AT-rich, like the TATA box.

 What a disaster!

 Poof! *the sounds of your confidence in your ability to do PCR deflating*

 But wait!
 We have several solutions for you if you have problems amplifying GC-rich regions in your PCR!